papermill/pandoc-bootstrap/README.markdown

 - [`Pandoc`'s README](./Pandoc-README.generated.html)
 - [Book by Marie Curie: "Untersuchungen über die radioaktiven Substanzen" (1904)](curie-radio-de.html) (*in German*)
   (Source is [Project Gutenberg](http://www.gutenberg.org/ebooks/37945) and was rewritten in pandoc-markdown by [rwst](https://github.com/rwst/book-curie-radio-de))

+TODO
+====

+(not everything here is in the scope of this repo and will move downstream later)

+- Handling of non-linear content (via Tooltips etc)
+    - Footnotes
+    - Biliographic Information ("References")
+- Handling of reader-functions
+    - Bookmarks
+    - Notes
+- User-configuration of all this
+- (local) store ephemeral reader data (from functions, but also reading position)
+- Opt-in visual fixes to aid legasthenics
+- test markup to work with screen readers etc (W*ARIA)